bkfox/aircox/notes.md

         - (old) schedule.to_string unused? commented
         - write more tests
     - sounds:
-        - inline admin
+        - check that a sound is available when uploading too
-        - one sound, one diffusion?
+        - one sound, one diffusion
+          -> update admin & inlining
+          -> sound_monitor
+          -> liquidsoap

 - liquidsoap:
     - update rc's supervisor scripts